Ms Christina Weise

 Christina Weise is the Chief Executive Officer of Research Manitoba.
-She has a Masters degree in public administration from the University of Manitoba.
-She is a public administrator with more than 15 years of experience developing and implementing public policy in the areas of research and innovation and in managing funds and programs to support research.
-Just prior to joining Research Manitoba, Christina was with the Manitoba Department of Innovation, Energy and Mines as Director, Research and Innovation Policy where she oversaw the administration of over $20 million to support research in Manitoba.
-Ms Weise also has extensive experience in strategic planning, working with boards and sustaining strong relationships with partners and stakeholders in the research community.
+She has a Master's degree in public administration from the University of Manitoba.
+Christina has more than 20 years of experience developing and implementing public policy in the areas of research and innovation and in managing funds and programs to support research.
+Prior to joining Research Manitoba, Christina was with the Manitoba Department of Innovation, Energy and Mines as Director, Research and Innovation Policy.

 Mr. Tim Reddecopp